jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 --------------

 #.
 Create your sessions table in a region that is geographically closest to or in the same region as your application
    servers.
-This will ensure the lowest latency between your application and DynamoDB database.
+This will ensure the lowest latency between your application and |DDB| database.
 #.
 Choose the provisioned throughput capacity of your sessions table carefully, taking into account the expected traffic
    to your application and the expected size of your sessions.
 #.
-Monitor your consumed throughput through the AWS Management Console or with Amazon CloudWatch and adjust your
+Monitor your consumed throughput through the AWS Management Console or with |CWlong| and adjust your
    throughput settings as needed to meet the demands of your application.
 #.
 Keep the size of your sessions small (ideally less than 1 KB).
 Small sessions will perform better and require less
    provisioned throughput capacity.